MmWave Radar and Vision Fusion for Object Detection in Autonomous Driving: A Review: Sensor Deployment

-\subsection{Sensor comparison}
+\subsection{Sensor~Comparison}

-\cite{038} investigated the advantages and disadvantages of mmWave radar, lidar, and cameras in various applications.
-This article compares the characteristics of the three sensors, as shown in Table 3.
-According to Table 3, it can be seen that the three sensors have complementary advantages.
+Ref.~\cite{038} investigated the advantages and disadvantages of mmWave radar, lidar, and~cameras in~various applications.
+This article compares the characteristics of the three sensors, as~shown in~Table \ref{tab3}.
+According to Table~\ref{tab3}, three sensors have complementary~advantages.